Medical: What does "heart-stretched" mean? - ExBulletin

 Breast cancer is more common, but it is difficult to spot in dense breasts.
 Over 70% of breast cancer occur in dense breast tissue.
 With very thick breasts, up to 50% of cancer can be overlooked.

 “In a mammogram, both the dense tissue and the mass appear white, so the suspected mass can be hidden in the dense tissue,” Chetren said.
-“Dense breast tissue causes masking effects, making it difficult for radiologists to read mammograms effectively – like finding snowballs in a snowstorm.”
+“Dense breast tissue causes masking effects, making it difficult for radiologists to read effectively like a mammogram that finds snowballs in a snowstorm.”

 Breast cancer in women with dense breasts also tends to progress more and require broader treatment, Chetrun said.